lilafian/btwfetch/README.md

 # btwfetch

-### development of btwfetch is paused!!!! new language support will come soon
+### development of btwfetch is paused!!!! new distro support will come soon

 very simple fetch tool built in c++, meaning it's fast.